 ACARA is committed to the development of a high-quality curriculum for all Australian students, one that promotes excellence and equity in education.
-All students are entitled to rigorous, relevant and engaging learning programs drawn from a challenging curriculum that addresses their individual learning needs.

 An Australian Curriculum for all students

 The Alice Springs (Mparntwe) Education Declaration (Education Council, 2019) affirms the goals of the Melbourne Declaration (2008).
 The Melbourne Declaration’s goals provide the policy framework for the Australian Curriculum, to promote excellence and equity and enable successful learning opportunities for all students.